Northern Ireland flags issue: 2009 Eddie Izzard proposal

-Haass talks
+2013 Haass talks

 In 2013, US diplomat Richard Haass chaired talks between the political parties in Northern Ireland dealing with, among other things, the issue of flags.
 The resulting draft proposals, which were not agreed to by the parties, included the idea of a new flag for Northern Ireland, and the possibility of a "circumscribed role for the sovereign flag of Ireland in conjunction with the Union flag."

-Proposed "Civic Flag"
+2021 proposed "Civic Flag"

 In December 2021, the Commission on Flags, Identity, Culture and Tradition (FICT) published its final report which included a recommendation that a new "Civic Flag for Northern Ireland" should be adopted and be flown at buildings of the Northern Ireland Executive, Northern Ireland Assembly and local district councils in Northern Ireland.
 The commissions suggested that the design for the new flag should incorporate expressions of Britishness and Irishness and should also represent the diversity of the community in Northern Ireland.
+The working group on flags, identity, culture and tradition last met in January 2022, prior to the collapse of the power sharing executive the following month.
+In November 2024, the Executive Office said that the Commission's report will be "considered as part of a review of its community relations strategy".

+2024 Northern Ireland Commonwealth Games Council proposal

+In November 2024, the Northern Ireland Commonwealth Games Council (NICGC) discussed the possibility of using its own flag at the Commonwealth Games if a new "Civic Flag" proposed by the Commission on Flags, Identity, Culture and Traditions is not in place before the 2026 Commonwealth Games.
+The NICGC was subsequently forced to close its offices for security reasons after receiving threats from Loyalist paramilitary groups.